 Torremolinos Gay Travel

-wolfyy’s Torremolinos gay guide to popular hotels, gay bars, clubs, cruising, events, & the gay beach.
+wolfyy’s Torremolinos gay guide to hotels, things to do, gay bars, cruising, events & more.

 The Gay Travel Experience: Torremolinos, Spain

-Many gay travelers familiar with Torremolinos call it “the new Sitges” since it’s much less discovered.
+I’ve heard gay travelers familiar with Torremolinos call it “the new Sitges” since it’s relatively less discovered.
+However, the town still ranks among one of the best gay destinations in the world.

-Before visiting Torremolinos, quite a few people told me how they thought it was “trashy.”
-I was a little confused about what everyone meant by this and was curious to see for myself.
-Spending about a week here, I have to say that I don’t agree!
+Before I visited Torremolinos, a few fellow travelers shared that they thought the destination was “trashy.”
+I was a little confused about this and naturally curious to see for myself.
+Ultimately, after spending over a week here, I can say I don’t agree with them!

 Gay Torremolinos: Hotels & Where to Stay

-La Nogalera is the heart of gay life in Torremolinos where you’ll find all the town’s gay hotels, bars, and beaches.
+The La Nogalera area is the heart of gay life in Torremolinos.
+Here you’ll find all the town’s gay hotels, bars, and beaches.
 Everyone pretty much stays within walking distance of the local bars and restaurants in this area.

-Here are the top Torremolinos gay hotels where you can be sure to have the best experience!
+Here are the top gay hotels where you can be sure to have the best experience!

 Hotel Ritual Torremolinos